-Your batteries should always be enclosed in the battery trays provided with your boat and secured in place by the retaining lids.
-The trays will ensure that while underway the batteries will not move around, thus causing damage to components fitted in the same area.
+Your batteries should always be enclosed in the battery trays provided with your boat and secured in place by the retaining bar.
+This will ensure that while underway the batteries will not move around, thus causing damage to components fitted in the same area.